Codeama/NoteFX/README.md

 # NoteFX
-NoteFX is a simple Java text editor with a JavaFX User Interface with basic functions.
+NoteFX is a simple text editor written in Java and JavaFX for the User Interface.
 ## Features
 - Two themes: Classic and NoteFX
 - Shortcut keys